ixsanpe/ixsanpe/README.md

 ### Hi there 👋
-- :sun_with_face: I’m a ETH Zürich MSc student :switzerland: originally from Spain :es: !
+- :sun_with_face: I’m an ETH Zürich MSc student :switzerland: originally from Spain :es: !
 - 🔭 I’m currently learning about MLOps and ML applications 😄
 - 🌱 I love nature and hiking
 <!--